next-adv/angular-core/README.md

 If your developments in the library are terminated and **you want to publish them to NPM**

-1. Version your software by using `npm version patch|minor|major`.
-This will create a *tag* in your git repo
+1. In your */projects/@company/package* folder, commit your code and version your software using `npm version patch|minor|major`.
+This will create a *tagged commit* in your git repo
 2. Push as usual (`git push --tags`)
+3. Run `ng build` to generate a new compiled package in the */dist* folder
-3. Run `npm publish` to upload the library in the company npm registry.
+4. Move to */dist/@company/package* folder and run `npm publish` to upload the library in the npm registry.
-4. Run your install and build task as usual
+5. In the main app folder run install and build task as usual
-5. Enjoy
+6. Enjoy

+P.S. **If you published the wrong package**, run `npm unpublish <@company/package>`

 ## Code scaffolding